ahjam-taoufik/devops_linux_command/README.md

    - show all id : id
    - show only id : id -u
    - show user name :id -un (or :  whoami)
    - show connect users in this moment : w (or : users)
+   - add user in sudoers : in the root mod tape: sudo usermod -a -G sudo user_name (and restart machine)